wydengyre/bitextual/README.md

 The command says
 "run the `main.ts` script on a French source file and an English target file, which have the following paths."

+An example of a somewhat more liberal translation leading to poor alignment quality is available in the `test/marianela.aligned.html` file.

 This project relies on WebAssembly forks of [rust-punkt](https://github.com/wydengyre/rust-punkt) for tokenization and [hunalign](https://github.com/wydengyre/hunalign) for text alignment.